Rokiis1/roadmap/levels_of_testing/levels_of_testing.md

     - **Contract and Regulatory Acceptance Testing:** Ensures that the system meets contract obligations and regulatory standards.

 3. **Alpha and Beta Testing:**
-    - **Alpha Testing:** Conducted by the customer in a pre-production environment to validate the product before it is released.
+    - **Alpha Testing:** Conducted by the customer in a pre production environment to validate the product before it is released.

     - **Beta Testing:** Conducted by a limited number of end users in the real environment to gather feedback before the product is officially released.

-4. **End-user and Stakeholder Involvement:** Most of the time, end-users or stakeholders perform acceptance testing.
+4. **End-user and Stakeholder Involvement:** Most of the time, end users or stakeholders perform acceptance testing.
 QA teams prepare the environment and ensure everything is working correctly before handing it over for acceptance testing.
-QA teams may also perform preliminary acceptance testing to verify that the system is ready for end-user testing.
+QA teams may also perform preliminary acceptance testing to verify that the system is ready for end user testing.

 </details>